Jodi Huisentruit's apartment

 Roughly 170 miles away.

-Crime Location in Iowa City, Iowa, United States
+Crime Location in Iowa City, Iowa

 The house where Gene Gilbert murdered his family